 Figure 5-3.
-Tangent Young's modulus versus sampling depth.
+Tangent Young's modulus versus depth at which the samples are taken in the borehole.

 Figure 5-4.
-Tangent Poisson ratio versus sampling depth.
+Tangent Poisson ratio versus depth at which the samples are taken in the borehole.

-5.3 Nonconformities and discussion
+5.3 Discussion

 The testing was conducted according to the method description with some deviations.
 The circumferential strains have been determined within a relative error of 1.5%, which is larger than what is specified in the ISRM-standard /1/.
-Further, double systems for measuring the axial deformation have been used, which is beyond the method description.
-This was conducted as a development of the test method specially aimed for high-strength brittle rock.
+Further, the ISRM-standard /1/ says that the diameter of the loading platens shall not exceed the diameter of the specimen with more than 2 mm.
+The diameter of the loading platens was approximately 4.5 mm larger than the diameter of the specimens in the present tests.
+Moreover, double systems for measuring the axial deformation have been used, which is beyond the specifications in the method description.
+This was conducted as development of the test method specially aimed for high-strength brittle rock.